Poetics: A RaceB4Race Symposium

 This symposium will invite scholars and poets to examine the ways race can, should, and/or does function within poetic paradigms.
-Along with our distinguished speaker Fred Moten, we ponder "the question of how we can read the poem is redoubled now.
-Now, how can we read this poem?"
+Along with one of our distinguished speakers, Fred Moten, we ponder "the question of how we can read the poem is redoubled now. now, how can we read this poem?"

 - Brandi K. Adams (Arizona State University)

 - Tanvir Ahmed (Austrian Academy of Science)